kevando/chaz-app/documentation/ROADMAP.md

 do logrithmic plan here

-add cooler animations, how to group scenes https://facebook.github.io/origami/ https://medium.com/@Jpoliachik/react-native-s-layoutanimation-is-awesome-4a4d317afd3e#.lx22qwmlw
+add cooler animations, how to group scenes, figure out scenes once and for all https://facebook.github.io/origami/ https://medium.com/@Jpoliachik/react-native-s-layoutanimation-is-awesome-4a4d317afd3e#.lx22qwmlw